tamago1908/Cursor-Changer.bat/README.md

 > ***I Need reviews!***

 # 📰 - **Latest News** -
-### **Development News (2024/03/10)**
+### **Development News (2024/04/03)**
-Development of 1.14 is progressing well.
-So far, the shutdown menu has been improved and bugs in the update feature have been fixed
-We are also testing some other new features.
-The progress rate is about 35%.
+I haven't gotten around to updating it at all...
+Maybe a little more effort is in order, but with the games and characters I've become addicted to lately, I have no choice...

 &nbsp;